Ether0p12348/Blender_GridIt/README.md

 - Minimum: Blender 4.5+, 8 GB RAM
 - Recommended: 16 GB RAM, modern CPU/GPU
-- You can set your update channel or manually limit max settings in the Preferences.
+- You can set your update channel or *manually limit max settings in the Preferences (Coming Soon).

 ---

-## Grid by World
+## Grid by World (quad)

 - Generates a uniform quad grid aligned to world-space intervals (default 5 mm).
 - Fills the interior of any selected planar mesh, conforming to the boundary shape.